Grant-Archibald-MS/powerfuldev-testing/context/security-testengine-storage-state-deep-dive.md

 ## Sample

-The following sample is a conceptual overview of how values are Protected and Unprotected using Datavarse as the IXmlRepository
+The following sample is a conceptual overview of how values are Protected and Unprotected using Dataverse as the IXmlRepository

 ```csharp
 using Microsoft.AspNetCore.DataProtection;